Four (4) Ingredients to Quality Coffee

 • The wet method requires the use of special equipment and the availability of water.

-• The ripe cherries are first cleaned.
+• Ripe cherries are first cleaned.

 • They are then pulped by a machine that squeezes the cherries so that the flesh and the skin are separated from the beans.
 The beans are left with a slippery outer skin (the mucilage) and a parchment covering.

-• The beans are further cleaned to remove lingering bits of pulp and put in large tanks; there the mucilage is broken down by natural enzymes and washed away, takes between 24 and 36 hours.
+• Coffee beans are further cleaned to remove lingering bits of pulp and put in large tanks; there the mucilage is broken down by natural enzymes and washed away, takes between 24 and 36 hours.

 • The coffee is thoroughly washed with clean water.
 At this point the coffee is approximately 57% moisture.